Taiwan Travel Guide - Read Before You Go

 The standard of living in Taiwan lies in the middle among Asian countries.
 It’s lower than Japan, South Korea, Singapore and Hong Kong; but it’s a bit higher than China and the rest of Southeast Asian countries.

-If your tour fee includes meals, you only need to prepare 500 NTD per person per day for local snacks/drinks and souvenirs.
-If your tour fee excludes meals and entrance fees, we suggest you prepare 1,500-2,000 NTD per person per day.
+If your tour fee includes meals and entrance fees, you only need to prepare 500-1000 NTD per person per day for local snacks/drinks and souvenirs.
+If your tour fee excludes meals and entrance fees, we suggest you prepare 2,000-3,000 NTD per person per day.

 Tipping Etiquette in Taiwan